chanzuckerberg/cellxgene-census/README.md

 ## Coming soon

 - R support!
-- We are currently working on creating the tooling necessary to perform data modeling at scale with seamless of integration of the Cell Census and [PyTorch](https://pytorch.org/).
+- We are currently working on creating the tooling necessary to perform data modeling at scale with seamless integration of the Cell Census and [PyTorch](https://pytorch.org/).
-- To increase the usability of the Cell Census for research, in 2023 and 2024 we are planing to explore the following areas :
+- To increase the usability of the Cell Census for research, in 2023 and 2024 we are planning to explore the following areas :
    - Organism-wide normalization
    - Organism-wide embeddings
    - Smart subsampling